dutu/bisq-api-node/README.md

 **bisq-api-node** is a Node.js wrapper that simplifies the process of interacting with both local and remote Bisq API endpoints.

-The Bisq API is built on the gRPC framework.<br> **bisq-api-node**, abstracts away the complexities of gRPC communication.
+The Bisq API is built on the gRPC framework.<br> **bisq-api-node** abstracts away the complexities of gRPC communication.
 Developers can interact with the Bisq API in a simplified and intuitive manner, without the need to directly handle the intricacies of the underlying gRPC implementation.

 The functionality of **bisq-api-node** is organized in a single class, making it straightforward to use.